How To Integrate and Set Up Adyen at the PDC

 enactor.mfc.TenderId | String | PAYMENT_SERVICE |

-Select Save and broadcast the menu change to the POS.
+Select Save.
+Broadcast the menu change to the POS.

 | Field | Value |